oracle/opengrok/plugins/README.md

 ### UserPlugin

-Has a special property called "fake" that allows to insert custom headers with the "my-" prefix that would be evaluated instead of the usual SSO headers.
+Has a special property called "fake" that allows to insert custom headers with the "fake-" prefix that would be evaluated instead of the usual SSO headers.

 Header insertion can be done e.g. using the Modify headers Firefox plugin.